RIKEN-RCCS/s3-baby-server/README.md

 - No tags are allowed on buckets.
 Tags on a request are ignored.

-- Symbolic links in the local filesystem are simply ignored.
+- Symbolic links in the local filesystem are ignored.
+Putting an object is an error when the path includes symbolic links.
+It is to avoid a file being stored in an inaccessible path.
+Baby-server explicitly checks it.

 - No owner information is returned.